chris2fr/focusplex/README.md

 ## Idea for the To Do Die

-A TODO die would have six sides, like any die:
+A TODO die would have six sides, like any die, inspired by the symbols above the numbers 1 2 3 4 5 6 on the US keyboard :

 1. ! - Why (alternatively ?)
 2. @ - Who
-3. # - What
+3. &#35; (hashtag) - What
 4. $ - How
 5. % - When
 6. ^ - Where